Meet Our Senior Team

 Seed/Agronomy/SciMax Team Leader

 Greg strives to be on the leading-edge of agronomy solutions.
-He graduated and with B.S. degree in Agronomy from Iowa State and is excited to launch a new era of agronomy with MaxYield Seed.
+He graduated and with Bachelor of Science degree in Agronomy from Iowa State and provides leadership and direction to MaxYield's seed and agronomy teams.

-He and his wife heather have two boys, Owen and Caleb.
+He and his wife Heather have two boys, Owen and Caleb, and reside near Kanawha.

 East Area Leader